Micro-entities, small and dormant companies

-You may be able to send simpler accounts to Companies House and not need to be audited.
+You might be able to send simpler (‘abridged’) accounts to Companies House and not need to be audited.
 This depends on whether your company is dormant or qualifies as a small company or ‘micro-entity’.

 You must still send statutory accounts to your members and to HM Revenue and Customs (HMRC) as part of your Company Tax Return if you’re a small company or micro-entity.

 Your company is called ‘dormant’ by Companies House if it’s had no ‘significant’ transactions in the financial year that you’d normally report.
-Significant transactions don’t include:
+Significant transactions do not include:

 - filing fees paid to Companies House